Regular maintenance and timely inspections help prevent common engine problems. Address small issues promptly to avoid costly repairs.

 Coolant keeps your engine from overheating.
 Check your coolant levels regularly.
 Low coolant can lead to engine overheating and damage.

-Follow these steps to check and refill coolant:
+Follow these steps to check and refill the coolant:

 Regular oil changes and checking coolant levels are simple yet effective.
 These steps ensure your engine runs smoothly and lasts longer.